James Mwangi: Career

 Mwangi converted his KSh.7 million/= deposit at the time with Equity Building Society to ordinary shares, making him one of the key shareholders.
 The company was losing KSh.5 million/= (approx. US$60,000 at the time) annually and, at that time, had accumulated total losses of KSh.33 million/= (approx. US$380,000 at the time).
 Equity had been declared insolvent at position 66 out of 66 by its regulator, the Central Bank of Kenya, in 1993.
 Mwangi was appointed Director of Strategy and Finance and set about retraining staff focusing on customer care.
 He also encouraged them to use their networks to attract members to the society and use 25% of their salaries to buy Equity Building Society shares.
 In 1997, the society began to sell shares to customers and pay annual dividends.

 In 2006, Equity Bank listed on the Nairobi Securities Exchange (NSE).
-On 18 June 2009, the Group's stock cross-listed on the Uganda Securities Exchange and the Rwanda Stock Exchange in 2015.
-As of December 2019, the Group had subsidiaries in six countries and a commercial representative office in Ethiopia.
+On 18 June 2009, the group's stock cross-listed on the Uganda Securities Exchange and the Rwanda Stock Exchange in 2015.
+As of December 2019, the group had subsidiaries in six countries and a commercial representative office in Ethiopia.
 Equity Group Holdings is a large financial services organisation in East Africa in terms of customer base and has an asset base valued at over KSh.900 billion/= (approx. US$9 billion).

-In 2020, Equity Bank was granted approval to merge two subsidiaries (Equity Bank Congo (EBC) and Banque Commercial du Congo (BCDC)) in the Democratic Republic of Congo(DRC).
+In 2020, Equity Bank was granted approval to merge two subsidiaries (Equity Bank Congo (EBC) and Banque Commercial du Congo (BCDC)) in the Democratic Republic of Congo (DRC).
 The two subsidiaries formed a new bank by the name Equity Banque Commercial du Congo (Equity BCDC) which made it the second largest bank in DRC.

-He also serves as a guest lecturer at Stanford University, Columbia University, the Massachusetts Institute of Technology (MIT), Harvard University, IESE Business School, and Lagos Business School.
+Mwangi is a guest lecturer at Stanford University, Columbia University, the Massachusetts Institute of Technology (MIT), Harvard University, IESE Business School, and Lagos Business School.